Turkey (bird): Fossil species

 Turkeys have been considered by many authorities to be their own family—the Meleagrididae—but a recent genomic analysis of a retrotransposon marker groups turkeys in the family Phasianidae.
 In 2010, a team of scientists published a draft sequence of the domestic turkey (Meleagris gallopavo) genome.
+In 2023 a new improved haplotype-resolved domestic turkey genome was published, which confirmed the large inversion on the Z chromosome not found in other Galliformes, and found new structural variations between the parent haplotypes that provides potential new target genes for breeding.

 Anatomy

 In anatomical terms, a snood is an erectile, fleshy protuberance on the forehead of turkeys.
 Most of the time when the turkey is in a relaxed state, the snood is pale and 2–3 cm long.
 However, when the male begins strutting (the courtship display), the snood engorges with blood, becomes redder and elongates several centimeters, hanging well below the beak (see image).

 Snoods are just one of the caruncles (small, fleshy excrescences) that can be found on turkeys.

 While fighting, commercial turkeys often peck and pull at the snood, causing damage and bleeding.
 This often leads to further injurious pecking by other turkeys and sometimes results in cannibalism.
 To prevent this, some farmers cut off the snood when the chick is young, a process known as "de-snooding".

 The snood can be between 1 and 6 in in length depending on the turkey's sex, health, and mood.